kdtea/TuringTestAttempt/README.md

 # TuringTestAttempt
-C++ chatbot to try and pass the Turing Test
+C++ Chatbot to try and pass the Turing Test